-Shopping online is more popular than ever, especially with more people staying home due to the pandemic and marketplace facilitators like Amazon, eBay and Etsy are seeing record sales.
+Shopping online is more popular than ever, especially since more people stayed home due to the pandemic when marketplace facilitators like Amazon, eBay and Etsy started seeing record sales.
 If you run a website similar to these companies, then you have a whole other set of sales tax regulations to deal with.

 The California Department of Tax and Fee Administration (CDTFA) administers the state’s sales tax regulations and collections.
 California is not only known for its high tax rate (13.3%) but also for pursuing delinquent accounts with the same zeal as the Franchise Tax Board does with state income tax.

 This chapter introduces you to California sales tax regulations, which are complicated and allow little margin for error.
 If you are a retailer who sells to other states or provides a platform for third-party vendors, then you need to clearly understand your sales tax responsibilities.

 Our firm has helped many many small businesses interpret California’s sales tax regulations and how to comply with them.
 If you have questions about how these laws apply to your business, give me a call.

 Sales to the Federal Government

 Generally, sales to the federal government are tax-free.
 These sales require documentation that shows that the sale is exempt from taxes.
 Examples of appropriate documentation are purchase orders, copies of the U.S. government credit card or credit card number, documents showing direct payment by the U.S. government, and shipping information.
 See Publication 102, Sales to the United States Government.